Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Modern fashion drawing progressively incorporate digital techniques:

-create clean lines that can be easy modify and scale. -
+- Vector drawing create clean lines that can be easy modify and scale.

-mimics traditional media with the advantages of layers and easy editing. -
+- Digital painting mimics traditional media with the advantages of layers and easy editing.

-pre make elements that can bbe customizedand combine. -
+- Digital fashion libraries pre make elements that can bbe customizedand combine.

 Develop your fashion drawing style